hmc-sysadmin/labs/passwords.md

 runs through single crack mode first, then uses a wordlist with rules, and finally goes for incremental mode.
 The first time John cracks a password, it will display the result.
 It also stores the result in the `.john/john.pot` file in your home directory.
-To show them, you'll can run:
+To show them again, you can run:

     /usr/sbin/john --show jackson.txt